rfsp-dns/Dyno/README.md

-# LiteCSS

-LiteCSS is a CSS library.

-LiteCSS is open source.

-# LiteCSS History
+# **Dyno**

+**Dyno** is a open-source web development tools designed to simplify the creation and manipulation of web content.

+It includes various libraries to automate JavaScript functionality, customize CSS, and enhance web development flexibility.

+With **Dyno**, web developers can enjoy a streamlined and efficient experience without excessive complexity.

+---

+## **Dyno History**

-Before this ideia, I was using BootStrap and I liked it but I felt it was too complicated at the same time, I wanted something simple that everyone could use.
+Before this idea, I was using multiple libraries and frameworks, but I found them either too complicated or not as flexible as I wanted them to be.
+I wanted something simple that anyone could use.

-So this project was rotting my mind and I did created it over an year, It had a alpha version but I never finished and I forgot the project.
+I started working on **Dyno** over a year ago, but the project was left unfinished after an alpha version.
+I forgot about it for a while.

-16 March of 2025, I remembered the project and decided to continue until it was fully functional and ready for everyone.
+On **16 March 2025**, I remembered the project and decided to continue development until it was fully functional and ready for everyone.

+---

+## **Version**

+Currently, **Dyno** is in **Beta**.
+I have many ideas to improve the tools and plan to refine and expand upon them over time.

+---

-## Version
+## **Dyno Tools**

-For now it's on Beta, I want to do more ideias and refine the other ones.
+### **1. DynoX (JS Automation) (Ongoing)**
+**DynoX** is a JavaScript library designed for automating DOM manipulation.
+It runs automatically after the content has loaded, allowing for seamless interaction with divs, buttons, and other elements.
+It can add extra content, implement switches, and enhance functionality without requiring manual scripting.

+### **2. Dyno (CSS Customization) (Ongoing)**
+**Dyno** for CSS offers an easy-to-use customization framework.
+You can adjust styles dynamically with minimal setup.
+The CSS file can be modified easily by setting variables, making it ideal for quick changes and lightweight projects.

+### **3. DynoZ (CSS Icons) (Onhold)**
+**DynoZ** provides a set of scalable, customizable CSS icons that are flexible and easy to integrate into your projects.
+These icons are designed to be used seamlessly with **Dyno** and **DynoX**.

+### **4. DynoW (Custom Web Tags) (Onhold)**
+**DynoW** allows developers to create and manage custom web tags.
+This tool makes it easier to build reusable components for your websites or applications, streamlining the development process.

+### **5. DynoY (Automatic JS Templates) (Onhold)**
+**DynoY** automates the creation of JavaScript templates.
+This tool allows developers to quickly generate dynamic content without writing repetitive code.

+---

-## Objective
+## **Objective**

-- Be simple as possible.
+- **Simplicity**: The goal is to keep things as simple as possible so developers can focus on what matters most.
+- **Flexibility**: You can use each tool independently or together, depending on your project’s needs.
-- You can use a CSS File as a MOD.
+- **Customizability**: For CSS, you can use the library as a MOD, easily adjusting variables to fit your unique design preferences.

-# Licence

-No licence for now, its open source until further notice.
+---

+## **License**

+Currently, there is no specific license for **Dyno**, but it is open-source until further notice.
+Feel free to use, contribute, or modify it as needed.